PLUMBING REPAIR & INSTALLATION SERVICES IN WEST CHESTER, PA & OTHER AREAS

 The temperature of your warm water should remain consistent while you take a shower or wash the dishes.
 A low supply of hot water may be caused by mineral deposits in your water heater.
 A large buildup of calcium and magnesium in your water heater will negatively impact the capacity of your hot water tank.

 If the water from your electric water heater is unable to reach a hot temperature, this may be a signal of a malfunctioning or broken heating element.
 On the other hand, a faulty gas burner may be the source of your issue on a gas water heater.
 Since the process of fixing a broken heating element and malfunctioning gas burner is not easy, we recommend calling a licensed plumber in your area to receive help.
-Our team of skilled technicians provides water heater and plumbing repair solutions to residents in areas such as Delaware County, Main Line, and Chester County.
+Our team of skilled plumbers offer reliable water heater and plumbing repair solutions to residents in areas such as Delaware County, Main Line, and Chester County.
 Our staff will help restore the operation of your hot water heater.

 Wet flooring is the last type of issue you want to encounter near your gas or electric water heater.
 If your water heater is 10 years of age or older, this is a signal of a crack or hole in your hot water tank.
 This issue should be fixed immediately by a licensed plumber to avoid the negative consequences of water damage and mold.
 To confirm if you have a water heater leak, inspect the tank to confirm if you are able to spot a crack.